awsdocs/amazon-s3-userguide/doc_source/mpu-abort-incomplete-mpu-lifecycle-config.md

 1. Set up the AWS CLI\.
 For instructions, see [Developing with Amazon S3 using the AWS CLI](setup-aws-cli.md)\.

 1. Save the following example lifecycle configuration in a file \(for example, *`lifecycle.json`*``\)\.
 This example configuration specifies an empty prefix, and therefore it applies to all objects in the bucket\.
-To restrict the policy to a subset of objects, you can specify a prefix\.
+To restrict the configuration to a subset of objects, you can specify a prefix\.

    ```
    {